sionescu/CIM/README.md

 $ cl -h     # most of options are import of ruby's.
 Usage: cl [switchs] [--] [programfile] [argumensts]

+-c, --compile FILE compile FILE.
 -C DIR             set *default-pathname-defaults* DIR.
 -d, --debug        set debugging flags (push :debug into *features*) -e, --eval SEXP    one line of script.
 Several -e's are allowed.
 Omit [programfile] -f, --load FILE    load the FILE
 -i EXT             edit *argv* files in place and make backup with the extension .EXT -l LIBRARY         quickload the LIBRARY
--L LIBRARY      quickload and use-package the LIBRARY -r, --repl      run repl
+-L LIBRARY         quickload and use-package the LIBRARY --core FILE        use the specified core file
+-r, --repl         run repl
--q, --no-init   do not load $CIM_HOME/init.lisp --no-rl         do not use rlwrap.
+-q, --no-init      do not load $CIM_HOME/init.lisp
+-Q, --quit         quit
+--no-rl            do not use rlwrap.
 This is effective only when --repl is specified --no-right         do not display right prompt.
 This is effective only when --repl is specified --no-color         do not use color.
 This is effective only when --repl is specified -h, --help         print this help
 -v, --version      print the version

 If neither programfile, -e (--eval) nor -r (--repl) are specified, cl reads scripts from the standard input and then eval them.
 ```